-After the expiration of covenant relief period, we must maintain compliance with the following financial covenants: limitations on Company's ratio of debt to EBITDAX to a maximum of 4.0 to 1.0; limitations on Company's ratio of Senior Secured Debt to EBITDAX to a maximum of 3.0 to 1.0; and the maintenance of a ratio of EBITDAX to interest expense of at least 2.5 to 1.0.
+Under the terms of our credit facility, we are required to maintain compliance with the following financial covenants: limitations on the Company's ratio of debt to EBITDAX to a maximum of 4.0; limitations on the Company's ratio of Senior Secured Debt to EBITDAX to a maximum of 3.0; and the maintenance of a ratio of EBITDAX to interest expense of at least 2.5.
 If we fail to comply with these financial covenants, it would result in a default under the terms of the credit agreement, which could result in an acceleration of repayment of all indebtedness under our revolving credit facility.
 Under the terms of the credit facility, we are limited in our ability to pay any dividends to our shareholders without bank approval.
+As of December 31, 2021, we were in compliance with all applicable covenants.

-At December 31, 2020, we had \$300.0 million of 7.75% Senior Notes due 2027 (the "7.75% Senior Notes") and \$300.0 million of 6.25% Senior Notes due 2025 (the "6.25% Senior Notes" and, together with the 7.75% Senior Notes, the "Senior Notes") The Senior Notes are fully and unconditionally guaranteed by the Company and certain subsidiaries of the Company that guarantee its revolving credit facility.
+At December 31, 2021, we had \$300.0 million of 7.75% Senior Notes due 2027 (the "7.75% Senior Notes") and \$300.0 million of 6.25% Senior Notes due 2025 (the "6.25% Senior Notes" and, together with the 7.75% Senior Notes, the "Senior Notes").
+The Senior Notes are fully and unconditionally guaranteed by the Company and certain subsidiaries of the Company that guarantee the revolving credit facility.